binshops/laravel-blog/README.md

 ## Easy to install Laravel Package for adding a full blog (with admin backend) to your Laravel app
 ### 5 minutes to install!
 Quick and easy!

+Install with following command and follow the instructions.

+    composer require hessam/blogerkit

 ## Introduction

 This is [WebDevEtc's](https://webdevetc.com/) BlogEtc package.
 It has everything you need to quickly and easily add a blog to your laravel app.